How to make these charming aged French pots from any garden pot with paint, paper, and a printer with this simple step-by-step tutorial! ⟹

 I came upon the size and shape of pots at a local plant nursery that I liked but they were definitely not the look I was after with their bright blue glaze.

+3. Age the pots with craft paint.
 The first two steps left me with a pot that was a fairly even color, but I wanted something more mottled and aged.
-So I used craft paints that I had on hand in various grays and linen white.
+Craft store paint that I had on hand in different colors of gray (parisian gray, lava stone gray, and castle) and linen white was a great way to give the white “stone” pots an aged look.

-3. I dipped a brush into the paints and dabbed it off on a paper towel until it was almost dry.
-Then I went around the pots and dabbed a bit of the colors here and there, and blotted with a rag as I went until I was happy with the level of “aging.”
+I squirted out a little bit of paint in light gray, medium gray, dark gray, and white onto a paper plate.
+One color at a time, I dipped a small paint brush into the paints and dabbed the excess paint off on a paper towel until it was almost dry.
+Then I went around the pots and dabbed and pounced a bit of the different gray colors here and there with a dry brushing technique, and blotted with a rag as I went until I was happy with the level of “aging.”
+I went over any spots that were too dark or where you could see brush strokes with a little white paint, also softening it with a rag.

 I found these free vintage French transfer designs on The Graphics Fairy.
-You can look at all of their beautiful French designs HERE.
+You can see all of their beautiful French designs here.

 There are so many to choose from but I settled on these: